jakerella/usgov-regs/README.md

 #### Environment Setup

+1. [Create an SSL certificate for `localhost`](https://www.section.io/engineering-education/how-to-get-ssl-https-for-localhost/) since Chrome/Firefox force you there.
+Put the key and crt in the `localcert` directory.
-1. [Install Node.js](https://nodejs.org/en/download/) (check the `package.json` file to see what version the site runs on)
+2. [Install Node.js](https://nodejs.org/en/download/) (check the `package.json` file to see what version the site runs on)
-2. [Install and run Postgres](https://www.postgresql.org/download/) for the user database
+3. [Install and run Postgres](https://www.postgresql.org/download/) for the user database
-3. Create a Postgres user and database, then create the `user` table using the `schema/user.sql` file
+4. Create a Postgres user and database, then create the `user` table using the `schema/user.sql` file
-4. [Install and run Redis](https://redis.io/topics/quickstart) for session and document caching
+5. [Install and run Redis](https://redis.io/topics/quickstart) for session and document caching
-5. Clone this repo locally: `git clone https://github.com/jakerella/usgov-regs.git` (or use the git ssh version)
+6. Clone this repo locally: `git clone https://github.com/jakerella/usgov-regs.git` (or use the git ssh version)
-6. Install the dependencies with `npm install`
+7. Install the dependencies with `npm install`
-7. Configure your environment variables by copying `.env.example` and renaming it to `.env`, then change the values to match your local environment!
+8. Configure your environment variables by copying `.env.example` and renaming it to `.env`, then change the values to match your local environment!

 Now you should be ready to run the application locally with `node .`